 However, a lack of positive Social Security cost of living adjustments could plateau a substantial portion of a retiree’s savings plan.
 In 2015, for example, Social Security recipients did not see a cost-of-living-adjustment increase.
 Although this is only one of a handful of times COLA stagnation has occurred in the last 40 years,2 it may be an indicator that those approaching retirement age ought not to rely too heavily on Social Security as the generation before.
 (Related: The coming retirement crisis)

 There are also ongoing debates about the financial soundness and future of the Social Security program.
-Indeed, in its 2018 Trustees Report, the Social Security Administration reiterated its ongoing concern that the trust fund paying out Social Security benefits may be depleted within decades unless changes are made to the current system; such changes, should they occur, may have an effect on the level of individual payments.
+Indeed, in its 2022 Trustees Report, the Social Security Administration reiterated its ongoing concern that the trust fund paying out Social Security benefits may be depleted by the mid-2030s unless changes are made to the current system; such changes, should they occur, may have an effect on the level of individual payments.

 Beyond questions about how much money a retiree is likely to receive, there is the prospect of increased costs in retirement and how those costs may be exacerbated by longevity.